gtalin/front-end-mentor/intro-section-dropdown-nav/README.md

 The `submenu` is still not tabbable though.
 Need to resolve that next.

+**Tabbable submenu**

+Found [this](https://css-tricks.com/solved-with-css-dropdown-menus/) resource to make tabbable sub-menu.
+We need to use the `focus-within` selector like so: `li:focus-within > ul`

+We use it for arrow icon: `group-focus-within:bg-arrow-up` and then for `ul` as well.
+Like so `group-focus-within:block group-focus-within:opacity-100`.

 ### Continued development

 Would like to do more projects using tailwindcss.